jwrr/lued/README.md

   is at or after the previous line's first non-whitespace then the cursor will advance to the next indent level.

+Join Lines - done
+alt+jj - this command joins two lines, the current line with the next line.
+  When joining two comment lines, the comment indicator is removed from the second line.

 ==============================
 find - highlight all matches number all matches. alt+f# jumps to the specific match